 5. No interactive equipment

 We are not currently offering use of any equipment that requires contact or is reused by other visitors.
 This means no audiotour equipment, headphones or equipment that requires touching or reuse in any other way.
-Unfortunately, it also means that our Wonderkamers, where visitors work with tablets, are not currently open.
+Our Wonderkamers, where visitors work with tablets, have reopened.
+The tablets can only be used by minors, and will be cleaned before and after usage.

 6. Our doors are open